Click to view

 And a “Vote Chippy to Win” campaign supporting Chipping Norton’s entry in the Great British High Street Awards had a reach of almost 16,000.

-Dog owners are being reminded that it will soon be compulsory to have their four legged friend microchipped.
+Dog owners are being reminded that it is compulsory to have their four legged friend microchipped.

-From April 6, any dog that is found not to have been microchipped could see the owner facing a fine of £500.
+From April 6 2016, any dog found not to have been microchipped could see the owner facing a fine of £500.

 West Oxfordshire District Council picks up about 100 stray dogs every year, many of which are not microchipped, making it difficult for them to be reunited with their owners.